Top of the page

 Disposable gloves are gloves that you use one time and then throw away.
 They can protect your health and the health of the person you're caring for.
 They help keep germs and infection from spreading to you and to the other person.

-Use gloves whenever you might touch your loved one's body fluids, such as saliva, blood, urine, or stool.
+Use gloves whenever you might touch body fluids, such as saliva, blood, urine, or stool.
 Use a new pair of gloves when you touch areas near a cut (incision) made by a doctor.
-And some people use gloves when bathing a loved one.
+And some people use gloves when bathing someone.
 Gloves can also be used when you put medicines on the skin and when you give shots.